paritytech/grandpa-bridge-gadget/README.md

 - Insert the merkle root hash of the secp256k1 public keys into the MMR

 ### BEEFY Service (Client)
-- On the client side Grandpa produces a stream of finalized events and our new component (BEEFY) should do:
+- On the client side Grandpa produces a stream of finalized events and our new component (BEEFY)
+  should:
   - Fetch the finalized block header
   - Retrieve the digest and update the Authority Set (Grandpa guarantees finalizing blocks that signal change).